-“Fred and Eric proved that our son didn’t die by accident and our greatest relief was to watch these lawyers work and fight for our son.” –Testimonial of One of Our Clients
+“Fred and Eric proved that our son didn’t die by accident and our greatest relief was to watch these lawyers work and fight for our son.”

 We try to get as full a picture as possible of the person’s life because we have to persuasively present evidence as to the value of that life.
 The process is difficult for the family, but we understand and try to make it part of the healing process and not an additional burden.